10 Best VPNs for Android in 2022 — Safe Apps for Your Phone

 Can I change my IP address on Android?

 Yes.
-One of the easiest ways to change your IP address on Android is to use a VPN.
-It encrypts all your online information (so that it’s unreadable to third parties) and provides you with an IP address from its own servers.
+One of the easiest ways to change your IP address on Android is with a VPN.
+It encrypts all your online information and provides you with an IP address from its own servers.
 For example, if you connect to a VPN server in the UK, websites will recognize your location as if you were actually there.
-Not only does it provide you with extra security and privacy, but it also allows you to access content that would usually be blocked for anyone abroad.
-So you’ll still be able to use the streaming accounts you’re paying for, regardless of where you travel.

-However, to properly change your IP address and make sure your real location isn’t undetectable, you need a VPN with top security and privacy features.
+However, to properly change your IP address and make sure your real location is undetectable, you need a VPN with top security and privacy features.
 While all VPNs on the list come with great features, ExpressVPN tops them all with heavy-duty encryption, leak protection, and more.
 Unlike some of its competitors, ExpressVPN applies the same security level across all operating systems, including Android devices.
-Plus, you can use ExpressVPN’s MediaStreamer feature to use the VPN on your router and connect devices that don’t normally work with VPNs, like gaming consoles.

 Which Android VPN is best in China?

-During recent tests, my team and I found that only ExpressVPN and PrivateVPN work consistently in China.
-Not many VPNs work well in China because the country’s firewall technology is constantly being updated.
+During recent tests, only ExpressVPN and PrivateVPN work consistently in China.
 While PrivateVPN is more affordable, ExpressVPN has much better speeds for streaming.
-It also had no problems allowing me access to restricted websites like Wikipedia, YouTube, and Facebook.
+It also had no problems accessing websites like Wikipedia, YouTube, and Facebook.

-If you’re unsure which to choose, you can try both VPNs without any risk as they offer 30-day money-back guarantees.
-I managed to get a refund from both VPN providers within a week after contacting customer service.
-Just remember to sign up and download the app before entering China as you won’t be able to download it once you’re there.
+If you’re unsure which to choose, you can try both VPNs risk-free as they offer reliable money-back guarantees.
+I managed to get a refund from both providers within a week after contacting customer service.
+Just remember to sign up and download the app before entering China, and remember that the privacy of a VPN doesn’t give you a license to bypass censorship or break the law.

 Get a Fast and Secure VPN for Your Android

-Don’t make the same mistake I did by following the Google Play Store ratings to find a VPN.
+Don’t trust Google Play Store ratings to find a VPN.
 Many don’t work, or worse, could infect your Android with malware.
-The VPNs on this list have been thoroughly tested, so you can be assured these are all legitimate services.
-Every VPN on this list also has a refund policy, so you can test every feature on your Android without any risk to your wallet.
-I’ve personally tested requesting refunds from these services and I never had an issue getting my money back.
+The VPNs on this list have been thoroughly tested, so you can be assured they’re all legitimate services.
+Each one also has a refund policy, so you can test every feature without risking your money.
+I’ve personally tested each provider’s refund policy and never had an issue getting my money back.

-Of all the VPN’s I tested, ExpressVPN stood out to me as the best all-around VPN for Android with its strong security features and fast speeds.
+Of all the VPN’s I tested, ExpressVPN stood out as the best all-around VPN for Android with its strong security features and fast speeds.
 You can even try ExpressVPN completely risk-free as it’s backed by a 30-day money-back guarantee.
-That way you can test out its fast servers for streaming, gaming, torrenting before you decide to fully commit to it.
+That way you can get a refund if you decide it isn’t for you.